OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Accounts.md

 The following combinations of permissions are not allowed, and it is **MANDATORY** that the ASPSP rejects these account-access-consents with a HTTP 400 response code:
 * Account Access Consents with an empty Permissions array
-* Account Access Consents with a permission code that is not supported by the ASPSP (ASPSPs are expected to publish which API endpoints arte supported in their developer documentation).
+* Account Access Consents with a permission code that is not supported by the ASPSP (ASPSPs are expected to publish which API endpoints are supported in their developer documentation).

 It is **MANDATORY** to include the ReadAccountsDetail permission to return any of the following objects: